akoy93/hobo_signs_server/README.md

 - **Response Data:** a JSON object containing a list of posts

 **Getting the Current User's Posts:**
 - This API call returns all posts made by the current user.
+This list will be sorted by time created in descending order.
 - HTTP GET to /my_posts
 - Requires the following query parameters:
 	- access_token